-The Government has introduced a range of fiscal incentives aimed at encouraging the take up of sustainable design and construction measures.
+The Government has introduced a range of fiscal incentives aimed at encouraging the uptake of sustainable design and construction measures.
 Examples of some of these incentives are:

 Landfill tax provides a fiscal incentive to minimise waste as well as to identify opportunities for dealing with waste in a more productive way.
-The tax in 2005-06 was £18 a tonne, and is predicted to rise by minimum £3 annually, until it reaches a rate of £35 per tonne.
+The tax currently at £24, is predicted to rise by £8 annually, until it reaches a rate of £48 per tonne in 2010.
 The tax raised is used to fund a wide range of environmental projects through the Landfill Tax Credit Scheme (LTCS: www.ltcs.org.uk).